SVarM: Linear Support Varifold Machines for Classification and Regression on Geometric Data: Numerical Experiments

-To further evaluate the effectiveness for classification, we train SVarM on a dataset of shape graphs derived from the CoMA dataset \cite{COMA:ECCV18}, which contains 3D surface scans of human faces.
-This dataset comprises approximately 21,000 scans of 12 distinct individuals.
+To further evaluate the effectiveness of the SVarM model for classification tasks, we train the model on two separate datasets of shape graphs.
+First, we train SVarM on a dataset of shape graphs derived from the CoMA dataset \cite{COMA:ECCV18}, which contains 3D surface scans of human faces.
+This dataset is comprised of approximately 21,000 scans of 12 distinct individuals.
 From each scan, we extract a shape graph by identifying a consistent set of facial landmarks and connecting them via geodesic paths along the surface of the mesh.
 A schematic illustration of this shape graph construction process is provided in Figure~\ref{fig:face_graphs}.
 We should note that shape graphs, just as curves, are naturally embedded in the space of varifolds by simple addition in $\mathcal{V}$ of the varifolds associated to each separate branch.

 We split the data into training and test sets, using 80\% of the scans for training and the remaining 20\% for testing.
 To assess performance, we compare our proposed model against three baseline models commonly used for 3D shape classification.
 Our model achieves significantly higher classification accuracy across all metrics.
 A quantitative summary of these results is presented in Figure~\ref{fig:face_graphs}.